Shekswess/tiny-think/README.md

 ### 3. Inspect or prepare dataset sources

-The paper datasets are derived from `allenai/Dolci-Think-SFT-7B` and `allenai/Dolci-Think-DPO-7B`.
+The datasets are derived from `allenai/Dolci-Think-SFT-7B` and `allenai/Dolci-Think-DPO-7B`.
 Repository utilities for source inspection and dataset preparation live under [`data/`](data/).

 Examples: